GP2P/FarmSimulator/README.md

 ### Features

-Every NPC in the game is controlled by their own behavior tree and tries to find, reserve, navigate to, and work on their own tasks from a list of filterable avaliable tasks around them.
-It is not efficient for finding non-random farm tasks, but it is a trial of making AI systems.
-Each NPC belong to a house and each house have a limit of max number of attachable NPCs.
-There is also a limit of max number of houses.
+Every NPC in the game is controlled by their own behavior tree and has an assigned home building and a workplace building.
+Each NPC tries to find, reserve, navigate to, and work on their own tasks from a list of available tasks around them filtered by rules defined by their workplace.

+This system is core to the balancing of the game.
+Each NPC belongs to a house and each house has a limited number of attachable NPCs.
+There is also a limited number of houses and thus a limited amount of workers.
+House will be upgradable at the expense of resources, and the requirements will be more and more demanding/rare as the game progress.

 NPCs handle:
 - [ ] Building of game objects